aiplanethub/genai-stack/README.md

     INFO:     Application startup complete.
     INFO:     Uvicorn running on http://127.0.0.1:8082 (Press CTRL+C to quit)
     ```

+    Let the server run.
+Now open a new terminal or a code editor and enter the below python script.

 3. Test the model using the below Python Script where we will make http request to the model predict endpoint.
     ```python